 Constantly thinking about and working on a task is overwhelming.
 When we work for longer hours, we tend to feel tired and suffocated, and this can fuel procrastination.
 Oftentimes, we become more productive when we let go.
 Stepping away from a strenuous task enables you to hit the restart button on your productivity.

 Multi-tasking, in principle, sounds like a good idea; do many things in a short amount of time.
 But studies have shown over and over that multi-tasking is a myth.
 Instead, what you are actually doing is task switching.
 The lack of intense focus on one thing is actually making you less productive.

-Entrepreneurial procrastination has always been credited to having too many distraction in the workspace.
+Entrepreneurial procrastination has always been credited to having too many distractions in the workspace.
 It’s imperative to stay focused at all times.
-This can be done by uninstalling any apps that websites that do not pertain to business.
-For instance, entrepreneurs who have social media applications on their work computers may choose to procrastinate tasks because that are chatting with friends and family.
+This can be done by uninstalling any apps from websites that do not pertain to business.
+For instance, entrepreneurs who have social media applications on their work computers may choose to procrastinate tasks because they are chatting with friends and family.

 It is very easy to be swayed away from tasks, but learning to stay focused means that you should always stay on the right track.
 An object in motion stays in motion.
 In other words, entrepreneurs should remain focused on their professional tasks until they complete them.

 Once you begin to take action, use that momentum to complete other tasks and projects that you may have been putting off.
 When fighting procrastination, momentum, motivation, and clarity of what needs to be done are your best friends.
 The worst time to try to fight procrastination is when you are at a standstill.